midnightntwrk/midnight-architecture/proposals/0009-forks.md

 ### Is the immediate policy really needed?
 Can't it be used to take ownership of network at the moment of emergency?

+TBD

+### The mechanics are very likely to require separate packages for major versions/eras of underlying components

+There are ecosystems, where such approach is common, as it allows for gradual upgrades between, otherwise completely incompatible, versions.

+### How does SCALE and Borsh handle serialization of data structure extended with an additional field?

+TBD